Mortgage

 12. Escrow

 If your lender pays your property tax and homeowners insurance bills when they come due, then you have an escrow account.
-Lenders have to account for all the funds in an escrow account each year, and may adjust the amount you pay as your property taxes or homeowners insurance premiums fluctuate.
+The funds in an escrow account are yours, but your lender or servicer pays these bills out of your escrow account in order to ensure timely payments.

 Other items you may see on a mortgage statement

-Lenders are required to keep a “cash cushion” in your escrow account to anticipate potential spikes in your property taxes or homeowners insurance premiums.
-Each year you should receive an escrow account statement that details whether you have too much, too little or enough to cover future payments.
+Lenders aren’t required to list your escrow account’s current balance on your mortgage statements.
+However, you should receive an escrow account statement annually that details whether you have too much, too little or enough to cover future payments.
 If your account balance is too low, you might need to pay extra for a few months or cover the difference with a lump-sum payment.
-If you have extra in the account, you should receive a rebate check.
+If you have enough extra in the account, you could receive a refund check.

-It may be easy to just put your monthly payment on autopay and ignore your monthly mortgage statement, but there are some good reasons to pay attention to it:
+It may be easy to just put your monthly payment on autopay and ignore your monthly mortgage statements — but there are some good reasons to pay attention to it.
+Here’s what you should do each month with the information in your most recent statement:

 Most lenders provide multiple ways of making your mortgage payments, including: